nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

+**Use case: UC7 - Delete note from a person contact**

+**MSS**

+1. Actor performs <u>list all people (UC2)</u>.
+2. Actor requests to delete a specific note from a specific person.
+3. System shows updated details excluding deleted note from that person.

+    Use case ends.

+**Extensions**

+- 3a.
+The specified person is invalid.

+    - 3a1.
+System shows an error message.

+      Use case ends.

+- 3b.
+The note index is invalid.

+    - 3b1.
+System shows an error message.

+      Use case ends.

 ### Non-Functional Requirements

 1. The system should work on any _mainstream OS_ as long as it has Java `17` or above installed.